f-droid/fdroid-website/_docs/Reproducible_Builds.md

 ### How it is implemented as of now

-Publishing signed binaries from elsewhere (e.g. the upstream-developer) is now possible after verifying that they match ones built using a recipe.
+Publishing signed binaries from elsewhere (e.g. the upstream developer) is now possible after verifying that they match ones built using a recipe.
 Publishing only takes place if there is a proper match.
 (Which seems very unlikely to be the case unless the exact same tool-chain is